Bylaws

 Subsection One: Mechanism

-The elections of the Assembly shall be administered by the Administration of the Organization.
+The elections of the Organizing Committee shall be administered by the Administration of the Organization.
 Elections shall take place digitally, via secure and auditable software.
+These elections will occur during the last week of May for results to be posted no later than the 6th day of June.

 Subsection Two: Selection Criteria

-Representatives shall be chosen by approval voting in their jurisdiction.
-Full members within a given jurisdiction shall be presented with a ballot with all candidates running for representative within that jurisdiction.
-The member may then select any number of candidates which they approve of and then submit their ballot.
+Organizing Committee members shall be chosen by approval voting.
+Members shall be presented with a ballot with all candidates running for the Organizing Committee.
+The member may then select any number of candidates which they approve (or disapprove) of and then submit their ballot.

-The candidate with the highest sum of approvals for their jurisdiction shall win the election.
-If there is more than one open seat for the jurisdiction, the second highest approval count shall win election, and so forth until all open seats are filled.
+The candidate with the highest sum of approvals shall win the election.
+If there is more than one open seat, the second highest approval count shall win election, and so forth until all open seats are filled.
+Any one running that receives more disapproval votes than approval votes shall not be seated.

 Subsection Three: Date And Effect on Term